Keywords

 The content validity of the questionnaire was assessed by two subject-matter experts an orthodontist and an oral and maxillofacial surgeon who evaluated each item for clarity, relevance, and alignment with the study objectives.
 Based on their feedback, minor linguistic modifications were made, and two items were reworded to eliminate ambiguity, particularly regarding post-surgical treatment steps.
 No items were removed, as all were deemed essential to the study scope.
 To assess reliability, the questionnaire was pilot-tested with 20 participants, who completed the survey twice, one week apart.
 Responses were compared using Cohen’s Kappa statistic, which demonstrated substantial agreement (κ > 0.70), confirming good test–retest reliability of the instrument.

 Among oral surgeons (N = 16), half examined 5-10 orthognathic surgery patients weekly.
-About 44% treated 1-4 patients with CAT, while another 44% reported no CAT use, showing a mixed engagement with CAT ( Table 1).
+About 44% treated 1-4 patients with CAT, while another 44% reported no CAT use, suggesting variable levels of clinical exposure to CAT among surgeons ( Table 1).

 Orthodontists expressed challenges primarily in pre-surgical alignment, leveling, and space closure, with 26.7%-36.7% agreeing on difficulties.
 Most agreed that malocclusion type influences the choice between CAT and fixed appliances (83.3%) ( Table 2).